lasseebert/mongoid_markdown/README.md

 Makes it easy to handle a field in a mongoid document that contains markdown.

-Creates an extra method parsed_*field_name* which will return the HTML markup of the markdown.
+Creates an extra method `parsed_field_name` which will return the HTML markup of the markdown.

 ## Installation

 **Note: This is not published to RubyGems yet - waiting for their recovory**

+**In the meantime use `gem 'mongoid_markdown', git: 'https://github.com/lasseebert/mongoid_markdown.git'`**

 Add this line to your application's Gemfile: